CoinFabrik/on-ink-integration-tests/test-cases/default-accounts/README.md

 pub fn default_accounts<T>() -> DefaultAccounts<T>
 ```

 and each address holds different amounts of value.
+There are in total 6 test default accounts ("A" to "F").

 On End-to-End there's no such implementation but an [`ink_e2e::AccountKeyring`](https://paritytech.github.io/ink/ink_e2e/enum.AccountKeyring.html) `enum` type which provides the default test accounts.
+There are in total 8 test default accounts ("A" to "F" and two more extra).

 ## Related ink! functions and types